 Featured on national lists such as the Top 5 Best Freshwater Beach (USA Today), Top 10 Family Friendly Beach (Parents magazine) and Top City Beach (Midwest Living magazine), North Beach is a hit among residents and visitors alike to catch some waves and some rays in the summertime.
 For the safety of our visitors in a time of social distancing, there are new guidelines for Summer of 2020 that you should be aware of.
-Here's what you need to know before you hit the coast!
+Here's what you need to know before you hit the sand:

 Lifeguard Operating Hours

 To keep the beach safe for everyone, North Beach has a few safety guidelines for patrons:

 - No motorboats, windsurfers, or floating devices (i.e. water wings, inner tubes, rafts) are allowed in the protected swim area.

 - Keep the lifeguard chairs, boats, and rescue boards free from obstructions.
 With over 50 acres, there's plenty of sand to spread out!

 - Motorized vehicles, alcoholic beverages (except within the Oasis area) glass containers, fire pits, and pets (excluding service animals) are not permitted on the beach.

 COVID-19 Safety Guidelines for Summer 2020

 - Social distancing of 6 ft. and the wearing of face masks is recommended.

 - Please note that North Beach Park closes at 10 p.m.

 - Gatherings of groups larger than 10 people prohibited